shubhambjadhavar/terraform-provider-expensify/README.md

 ### Application Credential Integration in terraform
 1. Add `terraform` block and `provider` block as shown in [example usage](#example-usage).
 2. Get a pair of credentials: partnerUserID and partnerUserSecret.
-For this visit https://www.expensify.com/tools/integrations/.
+For this, visit https://www.expensify.com/tools/integrations/.
-3. Assign the above credentials to the repective field in the `provider` block.
+3. Assign the above credentials to the respective field in the `provider` block.

 ### Basic Terraform Commands
 1. `terraform init` - To initialize a working directory containing Terraform configuration files.
 2. `terraform plan` - To create an execution plan.
 Displays the changes to be done.
 3. `terraform apply` - To execute the actions proposed in a Terraform plan.
-Apply the chages.
+Apply the changes.

 ### Create User
 1. Add the `employee_email`, `manager_email`, `policy_id`, `first_name`, `last_name` in the respective field in `resource` block as shown in [example usage](#example-usage).
-2. For policy ID, go to `Settings -> Policies -> Group -> Select the appropriate policy` and note the policy ID from the url.<br>
+2. For policy ID, go to `Settings -> Policies -> Group -> Select the appropriate policy` and note the policy ID from the URL.<br>
    ```For example in Policy url - "https://www.expensify.com/policy?param={policyID:22E95AFCD33ABE2BB8}", "22E95AFCD33ABE2BB8" is Policy ID```
 3. Run the basic terraform commands.<br>
 4. On successful execution, sends an account setup mail to user.<br>